stoncle/CHQPullToRefresh/README.md

 ###Hide Refresh view
     tableView.showsPullToRefresh = NO;
     tableView.showsInfiniteScrolling = NO;

+#Configurator
+a configurator is offered as a customise class, you can create your own configurator to design your refresh view, including portrait and landscape top content inset of your scrollview and etc. use [[CHQPullToRefreshConfigurator alloc]init] to create a configurator, and set the properties freely for yourself!If you don't set them, they will remain in default way, like 60 for refreshview height and 0 for originalcontentinset.
 ##Supporting Refresh Theme so far
 * CHQRefreshThemeArrow(Default)
   * normal refresh view with an arrow pointing directions.